JurajMarcin/ffpopen/README.md

-# ffp-open
+# ffpopen

 Open links using a selected Firefox Profile.

-`ffp-open LINK` parses available Firefox profiles from `~/.mozilla/firefox/profiles.ini` a lets the user choose which profile they want to open `LINK` with.
+`ffpopen LINK` parses available Firefox profiles from `~/.mozilla/firefox/profiles.ini` a lets the user choose which profile they want to open `LINK` with.